laxmankrishnamurti/Backend/README.md

 Now, the question is that how our frontend fetch all these data which is already on http://localhost:4000/api/jokes route.

-Is we can directly fetch the URL?
+Can we directly fetch the URL?

 - NO